-It is a fact that physical stores and the footfall traffic they generate are instrumental to the fiscal projections of the company.
-And despite their business goals of digitisation, it is paramount to optimise utilisation of currently present resources.
+It is a fact that physical stores and the footfall traffic they generate are instrumental to the financial projections of the company.
+And despite their business goals of digitization, it is paramount to optimize the utilization of currently present resources.

 An adroit solution

 There is clearly enough disposable income and interest in these products as online sales have risen exponentially.

 The problem is in the experience of shopping in person, and the long wait times to be expected.
 And while digitization is a tangible pipe dream, it is a matter of present survival to adopt safe queue management solutions!